 Peanut oil is inexpensive, and despite its nutty flavor when pan-frying, flavor transfer from one component to the next is limited when deep frying.

 People who enjoy deep-fried chicken frequently use this vegetable oil.
 A deep fryer’s temperature will most likely be about 375 degrees Fahrenheit.
 This is 75 degrees below the smoke point of this oil, which is 450 degrees Fahrenheit.

 It has a neutral flavor and is manufactured from soybeans.
-It won’t give your fried chicken any unpleasant flavors or overtones.
+Therefore, it won’t give your fried chicken any unpleasant flavors or overtones.
 Cooking with this oil at a high temperature ensures that your chicken is crispy rather than greasy.
-In fact, the chicken won’t absorb any oil at all if the temperature is too high.
+The chicken won’t absorb any oil if the temperature is too high.

 This soybean-based oil has a mild taste and is low in fat, making it ideal for deep frying.
 It isn’t very nutritious, but neither is fried chicken.
 In comparison to other oils, vegetable oil is also quite inexpensive.